TheBakari/Portfolio/README.md

 # Portfolio
-Online cv of my work and projects
+Online cv for my work and projects